slint-ui/slint/api/rs/slint/mcu.md

 In bare metal environments it is your responsibility to substitute and connect functionality that is otherwise provided by the operating system:

- * You need to select crates that allow you to initialize the chips that drive peripherals, such as a touch input or display controller.
+ * Select crates that allow you to initialize the chips that drive peripherals, such as a touch input or display controller.
    Sometimes it may be necessary for you to develop your own drivers.
- * You need to drive the event loop yourself by querying peripherals for input, forwarding input into computational modules of your application and instructing Slint to render the user interface.
+ * Drive the event loop yourself by querying peripherals for input, forwarding input into computational modules of your application and instructing Slint to render the user interface.

 In Slint the two primary APIs you need to use to accomplish these tasks the [`slint::platform::Platform`] trait as well as the [`slint::Window`] struct.